8 Ways to Create a More Sustainable Construction Site

 Change orders in construction are a formal, signed contract amendment that alters project scope, cost, or schedule.
 Construction change orders are typically used for unforeseen site conditions, design revisions, client-requested upgrades, or regulatory requirements.
 A change order specifies the change, price adjustment, schedule impact, and supporting documents — like revised drawings or specs.
 To maintain control and reduce disputes, change orders require approval from both the owner and the contractor.

-Change orders are classified in two ways:
+Construction change orders are classified in two ways:

 Things like design changes, unforeseen conditions, value engineering, or access constraints are often confused for types, but they are reasons for change orders.
 They can be additive or deductive and priced using any of the methods above.